Myrtle Beach Dolphin Cruise & Dolphin Tours

 About the Gullah Geechee Tour

 The slaves at Hopsewee Plantation had a vast culture and history that has not been erased with time.
-At Hopsewee, guests can embark upon the Gullah Geechee tour to learn about the African American experiences, how they shaped the plantation, and how they lived.
+At Hopsewee, guests can embark upon the Gullah Geechee tour to learn about the West African slaves' experiences, how they shaped the plantation, and how they lived.
 Your guide, Zenobia Harper, shares interesting information during this intriguing and sobering half-hour tour.

 - What is included in the admission price?